 - Amplify ASI's impact with stakeholders outside of the certification program - Strengthen models and support for Indigenous-led and local community activities - Lead or support targeted local projects in challenging sectors and regions - Engage with academic and other programs to support broader innovation and capacity building

 3. Operating results

-The operating deficit of the company during the year was AUD\$87,077 (2022: surplus of AUD\$651,541).
+The operating deficit of the company during the year was AUD\$0.906M (2023: AUD\$0.087M).

 Factors contributing to this result include: